JasonKessler/scattertext/README.md

 In 0.0.2.43:
 * Made the term pop-up box on the category pairplot only the category name
 * Fixed optimal projection search function
+* Merged PR from @millengustavo to fix when a FutureWarning is issued every time the get_background_frequency_df is called.

 In 0.0.2.42:
 * Fixed clickablity of terms, coloring in certain plots